gscrow/dressipi-com/_posts/2021-03-29-why-is-fashion-different.markdown

 ## Quantifying Fashion Data

-Fashion is very different to the domains where recommender systems originated, both in terms of the industry and in terms of consumer behaviour.
+Fashion is very different to the domains where recommender systems originated, both in terms of the industry and in terms of consumer behavior.
 In this blog series we examine the main characteristics that make fashion different to other domains, and dive into the challenges that this causes for recommendation algorithms.

 Although recommendation approaches built on and inspired by datasets from Netflix and Spotify have their own interesting characteristics, they do not encounter the conditions specific to the fashion domain, such as the rapidly changing product catalogue and the short lifetime of garments.
 This article will dig deeper into these specific characteristics and how they have to be addressed when building recommender systems for fashion.